Carl Patton: Trials

 Patton's first trial began in early March 2003 in Clayton County, where he was charged with the murders of Fred Wyatt and Betty Jo Ephlin.
-Serving as the prosecution's key witness, Norman Patton claimed that Carl had been hired to kill Fred by the man's common-law wife, Marie Jackson Wyatt, who had taken out a life insurance policy on him.
+Serving as the prosecution's key witness, Norma Patton claimed that Carl had been hired to kill Fred by the man's common-law wife, Marie Jackson Wyatt, who had taken out a life insurance policy on him.
 She claimed that Marie wanted this to be done because her husband was cheating on her with Ephlin, promising to pay Carl $15,000 in exchange.
 Carl agreed, and together with Cleveland, the pair killed them both, dumping Ephlin's body in the Flint River while Fred's body was placed in his car and left on the railroad tracks.
 The car was eventually hit by a moving train, making his death appear like an accident.

-On March 8, Patton pleaded guilty to all charges, claiming that he felt remorse of his actions.
+On March 8, Patton pleaded guilty to all charges, claiming that he felt remorse for his actions.
 As a result of the plea, he was given two life terms with a chance of parole after serving 20 years.
 He was then extradited to DeKalb County, where he was charged with the Cleveland-Evans murder.
 In that case, Norma Patton pleaded guilty and received 12 months probation and a $1,000 fine.
 On March 15, Carl pleaded guilty to their murders as well, receiving two additional life terms.